Don’t Stop the Music: iTunes and Probate Law

 The future may bring new methods for solving this problem.
 The Electronic Frontier Foundation has proposed policy changes that would facilitate the distribution of digital media after death.
 They advocate the concept of “first sale,” which would treat lawfully-made copies of digital media just like lawfully-made copies of physical media.
 This would allow digital media to be sold, transferred, or otherwise disposed of, so long as it was not done to gain commercial advantage.
 Apple may still be able to shirk this attempt by continuing to sell only a license to use the media instead of offering a lawfully-made copy for sale.

-Braden Johnson is a first-year law student at the Saint Louis University School of Law where he serves as the Student Chaplain.
+Braden Johnson is a second-year law student at the University of Colorado Law School where he works as a staff editor for the Colorado Natural Resources, Energy, & Environmental Law Review.

 While pursuing his Bachelor’s Degree in Political Science from Brigham Young University in 2011, he was a featured author in the BYU Prelaw Review Journal.